Why Feminine Hygiene Is So Important And What To Do About It

 Vaginal douching increases the risk of women developing bacterial vaginosis by a whopping five times.
 But that’s not all, because douching also increases the risk of women getting cervical cancer.

-A better alternative to approach cleanliness during periods is to allow clear water to run over your vulva.
+A better alternative to approach cleanliness during periods is to allow clear water to run over your lady parts.
 Also, regularly changing your tampons and wearing breathable tampons is a safer option when it comes to keeping things fresh down there.

 Shave.
 But Shave Carefully